jkeohan/scatterplot-workshop/module-4-adding-circle-line-transitions.md

 }
 ```

 Although the above code makes the changes it does so abruptly which isn't visually appealing.
-In order to transition those properties we will use **.transition()** to indicate that the sand **.duration()**
+In order to transition those properties we will use **.transition()** to transition those property values and **.duration()** for the amount of time it should take for that transition to complete.

 ```
 function mouseOver(d) {